sebastian-kuebeck/encab/docs/configuration.rst

 Example:

-The following configuration will start the program ``sleep`` first, then it runs the scripts in main with the additionasl environment variables ``X`` and ``Y``.
+The following configuration will start the program ``sleep`` first, then it runs the scripts in main with the additional environment variables ``X`` and ``Y``.

 .. code:: yaml